danieloliveira079/saltstack-jenkins/README.md

 - Docker: Install the docker engine and all its dependencies
 - Jenkins: Download the Jenkins image built specific for this projetc and start the container

 Even though they are just 2 steps, there is a lot of data to be downloaded consequently this process will take some time to get done.
-Meanwhile you can read the Salt documentation just in case your are not pretty well familiar with it.
+Meanwhile you can read the Salt documentation just in case your are not much familiar with it.

 ## Start building

-As soo as the previous steps get completed all you have to do is to point your browser to [http://192.168.99.101:8080](http://192.168.99.101:8080) and login using the following credentials:
+As soon as the previous steps get completed all you have to do is to point your browser to [http://192.168.99.101:8080](http://192.168.99.101:8080) and login using the following credentials:

 Login: operations
 Password: local12.